BestTimesToVisit.com Logo

 nature

-Paddle through the calm, protected waters of Cas Cay as the first rays of sun paint the sky in hues of orange and pink.
-Keep an eye out for sea turtles and rays gliding beneath your kayak in the crystal-clear shallows.
-This is a tranquil start to the day, far from the bustling crowds.
+Paddle through the calm, turquoise waters surrounding Cas Cay as the sun paints the sky in hues of orange and pink.
+Keep an eye out for sea turtles and rays gliding beneath your kayak; the early morning stillness amplifies the magic of this protected marine sanctuary.

 cultural